BzGEO/forest_cover_change/README.md

 ![Visitor Badge](https://visitor-badge.laobi.icu/badge?page_id=bzgeo.forest_cover_change)

 ## Summary
-This is a collection of Google Earth Engine (GEE) code for forest cover change mapping, based on the LandTrendr algorithm from Kennedy et al. (2010) and Kennedy et al. (2018).
+This is a collection of [Google Earth Engine (GEE)](https://code.earthengine.google.com/) code for forest cover change mapping, based on the LandTrendr algorithm from Kennedy et al. (2010) and Kennedy et al. (2018).
 The geographic scope of this work is the nation of Belize, and Mesoamerica (i.e., southern Mexico to Panama).
-The time period for the analyses is 1984 to 2025.
+The time period for the analyses is 1984 to 2025, focusing on the dry season, which runs from about January to May of each year.

 ## Functions